GoogleCloudPlatform/community/tutorials/appengine-ruby-rails-activejob-pubsub.md

    Be sure to replace the `[SECRET_KEY]` with a secret key for Rails sessions.

-1. Create a `workers.yaml` for deploying the workers service to Google App Engine:
+1. Create a `worker.yaml` for deploying the worker service to Google App Engine:

         runtime: ruby
         env: flex
-        service: workers
+        service: worker

         entrypoint: bundle exec activejob-google_cloud_pubsub-worker